linkerd/website/linkerd.io/content/2.10/tasks/using-ingress.md

 ServiceProfile and per-route metrics functionality _will_ be available with the annotation `linkerd.io/inject: enabled`.

-The `nginx.ingress.kubernetes.io/service-upstream` annotation is unique to the nginx ingress controller, so be sure to check the documentation for your ingress controller of choice.
-If the ingress does not use the cluster IP and port of the Service, then read through the next section to learn how `Proxy Ingress Mode` works.

 ### Traefik

 This uses `emojivoto` as an example, take a look at